Want to engage your audience while sharing your best content, deepest insights and brand story? Add a newsletter to your

 Every spelling or grammar mistake – even the understandable ones – reduces the credibility of both your writing and your brand. the credibility of both your writing and your brand.
 This goes for any and all marketing content, but especially newsletters.
 A typo in a 2,000-word blog post is easier to overlook and forgive than one in a 100-word email.

-Like I said way up above, frequency is a main differentiator between newsletters and email campaigns.
+Frequency is the main differentiator between newsletters and email campaigns.
 Your audience should expect to see your newsletters on the same days in a certain increment.
-The weekly newsletter is most common, but they can also be daily, bi-weekly, monthly or quarterly.
+The weekly newsletter is most common, but it can also be daily, bi-weekly, monthly or quarterly.

 Now, the exact frequency depends on your content and your audience.
 If, for example, you plan to create a newsletter showcasing your latest content, consider how frequently you update your blog and create new assets.
 You’ll probably struggle to include enough information for a daily newsletter, but a weekly or bi-weekly one would work.

 Similarly, a monthly newsletter is good for subjects with a few pieces of content – for instance, a summary of company news.
 A monthly newsletter of your blog posts, on the other hand, will have too much content and readers likely won’t make it to the end.

 Still, this doesn’t tell you when and how often to send your newsletters.
 Unfortunately, there’s no universal answer.
-What works for your audience probably won’t work for another company’s, and vice versa.
+What works for your audience probably won’t work for another company, and vice versa.

 That said, you can use some generalities to get started.
-CoSchedule has a helpful roundup of 10 different studies on email timing that you can use to establish your own schedule.
 Experiment with different dates and times and, once you have enough data, review your analytics to see when your audience opens emails.

 You’ll want to give your audience some time to read your emails to get an accurate analysis, so wait two or three days after sending before reviewing your analytics.